-Join us for our workshop on Social Security and Healthcare, benefits, resources and rights.
-Third in our four-part series on principles of advocacy for self and others to the visually-impaired community, particularly low-income minorities in the Bay Area.
+This will be the fourth workshop in our series on principles of advocacy for self and others in the visually-impaired community, particularly low-income minorities in the Bay Area.

-WHERE: The East Bay Center for the Blind 2928 Adeline St. Berkeley, Calif.
+Where: The East Bay Center for the Blind, 2928 Adeline St. Berkeley, California.

-Please reserve with Kelly McCarthy no later than March 9th 2018.
+Registration: Please register with Kelly McCarthy no later than Friday May 11 2018.

-Participant Transportation reimbursed: Available if needed (as our budget permits).
+Transportation reimbursement is available if needed (as our budget permits).

 Previous Workshops (historical information)

-On November 4th 2017, The East Bay Center for the Blind presented “Transportation and Mobility Advocacy.”
+On November 4th 2017, the Center presented “Transportation and Mobility Advocacy.”
 This day-long workshop was the second in our innovative four-part series designed to convey principles of self-advocacy to the visually impaired community, specifically low income minorities throughout the Bay Area.